aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/20-layered-stack/100-lab-11-layered-stack/_index.md

 ##### 1. Prepare the VPC template

 {{% notice note %}}
-All of the files referenced in this lab can be found within `code/50-layered-stack`
+All the files referenced in this lab can be found within `code/50-layered-stack`
 {{% /notice %}}

 If you look in the file `vpc.yaml` file, you will notice that there are some outputs in the **Outputs** section of the template.
 You will now add exports to each of these so that we can consume them from other CloudFormation stacks.